TheJumpCloud/support/PowerShell/ModuleChangelog.md

 ```
 Bug fixes for connecting to a JumpCloud organization with no name specified.
-Bug fix for functions to call Connect-JCOnline to set API key if key is not set.
+Bug fix for functions that call Connect-JCOnline to set an API key if key is not set.
 Formatting update for Connect-JCOnline output.
 ```